(This is a mildly updated, second annual version of this post, and I think it may be even more timely this year).

 Where would the story go from here?

 I obviously made up this story, and I know that my fictional Abdul would never be mistaken for a moderate (raging or otherwise).
-On this Easter weekend though, I tried to imagine what the story of Jesus might look like in our modern world, and consider whether our society’s response would be different if it happened today.
+As we start this Easter week though, I tried to imagine what the story of Jesus might look like in our modern world, and consider whether our society’s response would be different if it happened today.

 XTC, a great band who made my top ten list of musical inspirations for another one of their classics when I kicked off this blog, explored a similar theme in their ‘90’s hit, The Ballad of Peter Pumpkinhead.
 If you have not heard that song in awhile, I encourage you to take a few minutes to click this link and listen to it as you read this.

-While chances are we will never be faced with this scenario, there is one thing we all can take away from this whether or not we are celebrating Easter this weekend: to be more tolerant of people who don’t look or act like us or always share our same views.
+While chances are we will never be faced with this scenario, there are two things we all can take away from this whether or not we are celebrating Easter this week: to be more empathetic towards people who arrive at our borders fleeing persecution and terror, and to be more tolerant of people who don’t look or act like us or always share our same views.
 So many of the divisions in our country today are being exacerbated by people retreating to their own echo chambers, tuning out opposing viewpoints, and demonizing those who do not agree with them.

-While there of course are much larger lessons from the story of Easter than that “tolerance” takeaway, it is one we all have the power to carry out and one that would make our world a much better place.
+While there of course are much larger lessons from the story of Easter than these empathy and “tolerance” takeaways, we all have the power to carry them out and it would make our world a much better place.